NeoAxis/NeoAxisEngine/README.md

 The engine is a free and open source product, although it has a non-standard license.

-The editor of the engine and its code are not completely open source, however they are royalty-free.
+The editor of the engine is not completely open source, however it is royalty-free.

 <h2>License details</h2>